jrnd-io/jr-website/content/docs/Source Connector for Kafka Connect/_index.md

 type: book # Do not modify.
 ---

-## Source Connector for Kafka Connect
+## Kafka Connect Source Connector

-JR provides a Source Connector for Apache Kafka Connect, generating random data and writes it into a Kafka topic.
+JR provides a Source Connector for Apache Kafka Connect.
+This is useful if you are migrating from [Kafka Connect Datagen](https://github.com/confluentinc/kafka-connect-datagen)

 JR Source Connector can be configured with:

  - _template_: A valid JR existing template name.
 For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
  - _topic_: target topic
- - _frequency_: Repeat the creation of a random message every X milliseconds.
+ - _frequency_: Repeat the creation of a random message every `frequency` milliseconds.
  - _objects_: Number of objects to create at every run.
 Default is 1.

 Following example is for a JR connector job using template _net_device_ and producing 5 new random messages to _net_device_ topic every 5 seconds.